In todayís competitive market, it becomes even more important to distinguish yourself in your profession.

 Q: Can I get financial aid for certificate courses at NGU?

-A: The certificate programs are less than 24 credit hours and, therefore, not eligible for financial aid.
+A: The certificate programs are less than 24 credit hours and, therefore, are not eligible for financial aid.
 However, as university credit classes, they may qualify for any tuition reimbursement program offered by your employer.

 Q: How much will the certificate cost?